ePages-de/epages-devportal/_posts/2018/2018-09-19-epages-you-our-annual-gathering-of-epagees.md

 This is an excellent opportunity for our colleagues to catch up with everyone in the company, attend interesting sessions, get creative, and have lots of fun!

 As in the case of every YOU, we’ve had a series of stimulating presentations, icebreakers and several workshops, followed by a fun team event.
-During our team event this year, we went sailing at the Alster, a beautiful tributary of the Elbe river.
+During our team event this year, we went sailing on the Alster, a beautiful tributary of the Elbe river.

 ## What makes it a great event?